 This journal is a member of the Committee on Publication Ethics (COPE).

 The Asian Cardiovascular and Thoracic Annals is an international peer-reviewed journal pertaining to cardiovascular and thoracic medicine.
-Besides original clinical manuscripts, we welcome research reports, case studies, product reviews, reports of new techniques, and findings of special significance to Asia and the Pacific Rim.
+Besides original clinical manuscripts, we welcome research reports, product reviews, reports of new techniques, and findings of special significance to Asia and the Pacific Rim.
+Case studies that have significant novel original observations, are instructive, include adequate methodological details and provide conclusions.
 Workshop proceedings, meetings and book reviews, letters to the editor, and meeting announcements are encouraged along with relevant articles from authors.